New York City mayor declares state of emergency after record-breaking rain - Up News Info

 Earlier in the night, New Jersey Governor Phil Murphy also declared a state of emergency in response to Ida.

-Storm damage from Ida astounded officials on Wednesday three days after the powerful hurricane pounded southern Louisiana, as reconnaissance flights revealed entire communities devastated by winds and floods.
+Storm damage from Ida astounded officials three days after the powerful hurricane pounded southern Louisiana, as reconnaissance flights revealed entire communities devastated by wind and floods.

 Tornadoes spawned by the storm ripped through parts of Pennsylvania and New Jersey, images on social media showed.
 At least nine homes were destroyed in Mullica Hill, New Jersey, Philadelphia’s NBC10 television station reported.